ietf-wg-cellar/flac-specification/rfc_backmatter.md

 This informational appendix documents the changes made to the FLAC format over the years.
 This information might be of use when encountering FLAC files that were made with software following the format as it was before the changes documented in this appendix.

 The FLAC format was first specified in December 2000 and the bitstream format was considered frozen with the release of FLAC (the reference encoder/decoder) 1.0 in July 2001.
 Only changes made since this first stable release are considered in this appendix.
-Changes made to the FLAC streamable subset definition (see [section streamable subset](#streamable-subset)) are not considered.
+Changes made to the FLAC streamable subset definition (see (#streamable-subset)) are not considered.

 ## Addition of blocking strategy bit

 Perhaps the largest backwards incompatible change to the specification was published in July 2007.
 Before this change, variable block size streams were not explicitly marked as such by a flag bit in the frame header.
 A decoder had two ways to detect a variable block size stream, either by comparing the minimum and maximum block size in the STREAMINFO metadata block (which are equal for a fixed block size stream), or, if a decoder did not receive a STREAMINFO metadata block, by detecting a change of block size during a stream, which could in theory not happen at all.
 As the meaning of the coded number in the frame header depends on whether or not a stream is variable block size, this presented a problem: the meaning of the coded number could not be reliably determined.
 To fix this problem, one of the reserved bits was changed to be used as a blocking strategy bit.
-[See also the section frame header](#frame-header).
+See also (#frame-header).

-Along with the addition of a new flag, the meaning of the [block size bits](#block-size-bits) was subtly changed.
+Along with the addition of a new flag, the meaning of the block size bits (see (#block-size-bits)) was subtly changed.
 Initially, block size bits patterns 0b0001-0b0101 and 0b1000-0b1111 could only be used for fixed block size streams, while 0b0110 and 0b0111 could be used for both fixed block size and variable block size streams.
 With the change, these restrictions were lifted, and patterns 0b0001-0b1111 are now used for both variable block size and fixed block size streams.

 ## Restriction of encoded residual samples

 Another change to the specification was deemed necessary during standardization by the CELLAR working group of the IETF.
-As specified in [section coded residual](#coded-residual) a limit is imposed on residual samples.
+As specified in (#coded-residual) a limit is imposed on residual samples.
 This limit was not specified prior to the IETF standardization effort.
 However, as far as was known to the working group, no FLAC encoder at that time produced FLAC files containing residual samples exceeding this limit.
 This is mostly because it is very unlikely to encounter residual samples exceeding this limit when encoding 24-bit PCM, and encoding of PCM with higher bit depths was not yet implemented in any known encoder.
 In fact, these FLAC encoders would produce corrupt files upon being triggered to produce such residual samples and it is unlikely any non-experimental encoder would ever do so, even when presented with crafted material.
 Therefore, it was not expected that existing implementations would be rendered non-compliant by this change.

 ## Addition of 5-bit Rice parameters